Recognizing Natural Awareness

 Clear seeing and wisdom arise naturally and we see directly for ourselves what leads to well-being and freedom and what leads to suffering, both in our own life and in the world around us.
 Through this process we begin to live our lives from a place of greater balance, integrity, confidence, and connection.

-The retreat is open to beginners and experienced practitioners alike and will include meditation instruction, dharma talks, practice meetings with the teacher, and optional mindful movement.
+The retreat is open to beginners and experienced practitioners alike and will include meditation instruction, Dharma talks, practice meetings with the teacher, and optional mindful movement.
+Applications and deposits are requested no later than July 30, 2021.
 Printable forms are at the bottom of this page.

 PREREQUISITES FOR THIS RETREAT